definitelyme/ariseglobalscholarship/README.md

 ## License

-This website was built with Laravel & Vue.js Frameworks.
+This project was built with the Laravel & Vue.js Frameworks.
 Thee Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).